-Prepare a 10-minute presentation on the instrument assigned to your group.
+Implementing a Participatory Approach: Effective Presentations (p.
+6-18) Prepare a 10-minute presentation on the instrument assigned to your group.
 Use:

-- the text of the instrument - the relevant "Info Pack" in the resource manual section - the experience of the members of the group - Review the suggested format for presentation in the table "Main Features of International and Regional Human Rights Instruments" on the next page. - 2.
+- the text of the instrument included in the Resource Manual, Stream 6 - the relevant "Info Pack" information about the four human rights instruments included in the Materials section from page 6-26 to 6-50 - the experience of the members of the group - Review the suggested format for presentation in the table "Main Features of International and Regional Human Rights Instruments" on the next page. - 2.
 Decide on how your group will proceed to prepare the presentation.
 Use the information in provided in "Implementing a Participatory Approach: Effective Presentations" at the end of this Stream to help you.
 You may want to divide into sub-groups and work on different aspects of the presentation or you may choose to work as a whole group. - 3.
 Summarize the results of your discussion on a flipchart version of the table.
 Choose one spokesperson to deliver the presentation in plenary.